-The Funds have adopted a distribution and service plan ("Plan") pursuant to Rule 12b-1 under the 1940 Act.
-Under the Plan, the Funds are authorized to pay distribution fees to the distributor and other firms that provide distribution and shareholder services ("Service Providers").
+The Fund has adopted a distribution and service plan ("Plan") pursuant to Rule 12b-1 under the 1940 Act.
+Under the Plan, the Fund is authorized to pay distribution fees to the distributor and other firms that provide distribution and shareholder services ("Service Providers").
 If a Service Provider provides these services, the Fund may pay fees at an annual rate not to exceed 0.25% of average daily net assets, pursuant to Rule 12b-1 under the 1940 Act.

-No distribution or service fees are currently paid by the Funds and will not be paid by the Funds unless authorized by the Trust's Board of Trustees.
+No distribution or service fees are currently paid by the Fund and will not be paid by the Fund unless authorized by the Board.
 There are no current plans to impose these fees.
-In the event Rule 12b-1 fees were charged, over time they would increase the cost of an investment in the Funds.
+In the event Rule 12b-1 fees were charged, over time they would increase the cost of an investment in the Fund.